Camps and Guided Runs

 The first ever Wild Night Run Series

-The series starts with the Dark Dart Dash 10km on Thursday 18 December in Dartington, followed by the jewel in the crown The Wild Night Run on 31 January, 2015, The Haldon Night Run in Haldon Forest on February 21, 2015 and the Moonlit Flit half marathon through the stunning Sharpham estate on March 14, 2015.
+The series started with the Dark Dart Dash 10km on Thursday 18 December in Dartington, followed by the jewel in the crown The Wild Night Run on 31 January, 2015, The Haldon Night Run in Haldon Forest on February 21, 2015 and the Moonlit Flit half marathon through the stunning Sharpham estate on March 14, 2015.
 Here are the results for the Dark Dart Dash and the Haldon Night run